liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 *   **Cilium:** The CNI plugin (Phase 2).
 Replaces `kube-proxy` with eBPF for superior performance.
 Configured with L2 Announcements to turn the Raspberry Pis into a physical Load Balancer.
 *   **Hubble:** Network observability tool (embedded in Cilium) for visualizing communication maps.
 *   **Tetragon:** eBPF-based security observability and runtime enforcement.
-*   **Traefik:** The Ingress Controller.
-Manages external access to services via LoadBalancer IPs requested from Cilium.
+*   **Traefik:** The Gateway API implementation.
+Manages external access to services via HTTPRoute resources and LoadBalancer IPs requested from Cilium.
+Gateway API is the successor to Ingress, providing more expressive routing capabilities.

 #### **C. Observability Stack** (Deployed via GitOps)
+*   **Metrics Server:** Cluster-wide resource metrics aggregator.
+Required for `kubectl top`, HPA, and VPA.
 *   **Prometheus Operator:** The standard for metrics collection and alerting.
 *   **Thanos:** Provides long-term storage for Prometheus metrics (deduplication and downsampling). *Depends on MinIO.*
 *   **Grafana:** Visualization for metrics and logs.
 *   **Fluent Bit:** Log collector.
 Gathers logs from all nodes.
 *   **Loki:** Log database.
 Stores logs indexed by labels. *Depends on MinIO.*
 *   **OpenTelemetry + Jaeger:** Distributed tracing.
 Tracks requests across microservices for latency debugging.
-*   **SigNoz:** Full-stack APM (Application Performance Monitoring).
-Included for redundancy and deep-dive performance analysis.
 *   **OpenCost:** Cloud cost allocation tool to estimate resource consumption.
 *   **Kube-state-metrics:** Exposes raw Kubernetes object metrics.
 *   **K8sGPT:** AI-powered diagnostics tool to explain cluster errors in plain English.